GregoireHENRY/rust-spice/README.md

 The Rust layer is being built in real time as I face the need of it.
 Raise an issue with the need of a function/struct and we will work on it immediately.
-Any time a function is not wrapper for safe code, you can still use the unsafe code to call it.
+Any time a function is not wrapped inside safe code, you can still use the unsafe code to call it.

+Apparently the documentation is not building online, but in local it is working perfectly.
+The header cspice/include/SpiceUser.h is not in PATH obviously.
+Locally it works because in build.rs I use `.clang_arg()` on the the `bindgen:Builder` to tell Rust where to find the header.
+And it should work online also.
+Any help is appreciated to solve this issue!!
+I can send you the offline documentation in the meantime if you want.

 ## Installation